EarlPitts/bitcoin-privacy/demo.md

     - Pre-mix wallet
     - Post-mix wallet
     - Mixing technique
-- Post-fix wallets have strong privacy requirements
+- Post-mix wallets have strong privacy requirements
 - The requirements together form the **Wallet Privacy Framework**
 - Coins are moved from one wallet to the other by mixing:
     - Most on-chain techniques can be used for this
     - ZeroLink has its own: **Chaumian CoinJoin**
 - Relies on Tor for anonymous communication with the mixing server
 - Implementation: Wasabi Wallet (2018)

----

-## Wallet Privacy Framework

-- A bunch of requirements that have to be fulfilled to provide anonimity
-- Pre-mix wallet:
-    - Can be any bitcoin wallet
-- Post-mix wallet:
-    - Strong privacy requirements

 # New Method in Address Clustering